The human brain is an amazingly complex and powerful machine. When you choose to fuel it with positivity, you can move mountains and part seas.

 David Schwartz, in one of my all-time favorite books on positive thought, The Magic of Thinking Big, describes the human mind as a very effective teller:

 “The teller in your memory bank is tremendously reliable.
 He never crosses you up.
 If you approach him and say ‘Mr. Teller, let me withdraw some thoughts I deposited in the past proving I’m inferior to just about everybody else,’ he’ll say, ‘Certainly, sir.
 Recall how you failed two times previously when you tried this?’

 A more modern analogy might be something like a search engine.
-Just like Google, your brain will find you an endless list of answers for whatever you ask, so it’s up to you to decide what you’re searching for.
+Like Google, your brain will find an endless list of answers for whatever you ask, so it’s up to you to decide what you’re seeking.